DinodC/backtesting-mean-reverting-strategy/03_backtesting_trading_strategy.md

 ## Introduction
 Backtesting is a tool to measure the performance of a trading strategy using historical data.
 The backtesting process consists of three parts: 1. determining the universe of securities where we will invest in (e.g. equity or fixed income?
 US or emerging markets?); 2. gathering historical data for the universe of securities; and 3. implementing a trading strategy using the historical data collected.

-In the previous articles, I illustrated the first two steps in the backtesting process of [determining the universe of stocks](https://medium.com/@dinodecastro/backtesting-a-trading-strategy-part-1-11229d380fb9), and [collecting historical data for each constituent](https://medium.com/@dinodecastro/backtesting-a-trading-strategy-part-2-2b4bedd3712d).
+In the previous articles, I illustrated the first two steps in the backtesting process of determining the universe of stocks, and collecting historical data for each constituent.
 In this article, I will illustrate the last step of the process: implementing a mean-reverting trading strategy.

-## A Mean-Reverting Trading Strategy
+## A Mean-reverting Trading Strategy
 We implement a mean-reverting trading strategy based on [Khandani and Lo](http://web.mit.edu/Alo/www/Papers/august07.pdf).
 The idea is to buy the previous day's "losers", and sell the previous day's "winners".
 Stocks which underperform the market average are classified as "losers"; while stocks which outperform the market average are classified as "winners".

 For each stock $i$, we calculate the weight $w_{i, t}$ at time $t$